MicrosoftDocs/Viva/Viva/glint/reports/export-report-pdf.md

 ## Export the Comments report

 1. Select the **More** button.
-2. If the Comments report (or any specific report) is not part of your current reporting view, from the dropdown menu, choose **+ Add section.**
+2. If the Comments report (or any specific report) isn't part of your current reporting view, from the dropdown menu, choose **+ Add section.**

     :::image type="content" source="../../media/glint/reports/export-remove-section.png" alt-text="Screenshot of the Remove section button in Reports.":::

-3. Choose All Comments (or the reporting section to add).
+3. Choose **All Comments** or whichever reporting section you choose to add.
 An onscreen banner notifies you that the section is added.
 4. Choose whether you want to include all verbatim comments in your PDF download.
 Choose either:
     - **Prescriptive comments**
       - Content: These comments provide specific advice or instructions on how to improve or address a particular issue.